sevenval/flat-docs/README.md

 preview version of _Couper_.
 See [couper.io](https://couper.io/) for more details.

-This developer's documention helps building maintainable JSON-based web APIs on top of FLAT.
+This developer's documentation helps building maintainable JSON-based web APIs on top of FLAT.

 ## [Tutorial](tutorial/README.md)